trsong/trsong.github.io/_posts/2016-08-04-DesignPatterns.markdown

 * **Composite pattern**: a tree structure of objects where every object has the same interface
 * **Decorator pattern**: add additional functionality to a class at runtime where subclassing would result in an exponential rise of new classes
 * **Proxy**: Provide a placeholder for another object to control access to it.
+* **Front controller**: The pattern relates to the design of Web applications.
+It provides a *centralized* entry point for handling requests.
 <br/>

 #### Adapter/Wrapper/Translator